-John Freemuth was a stalwart supporter of SEJ and it was his vision that brought SEJ's 2020 conference to Boise State University.
+John Freemuth was a stalwart supporter of SEJ and it was his vision to bring SEJ's 2020 conference to Boise State University.
+[This, unfortunately, did not happen due to the COVID-19 pandemic.]
 As the inaugural chair of the university's Andrus Center for Public Policy, he upheld the legacy of its namesake by leading a national dialogue on public lands policy.
 Read more here.

 Mark Brush, d.
 March 12, 2018